 Madison, WI 53707-7847

-DBAs can’t be registered using words that are related to banks or insurance unless the business is licensed to provide those services.
+DBAs can’t be registered using words related to banks or insurance unless the business is licensed to provide those services.

-Registering your Trade Name will not stop anyone from registering the exact same name in Wisconsin.
-If stopping others from using your business name is important, you can protect it through a trademark.
+Registering a DBA does not keep anyone else from operating a business under that name.
+If stopping others from using your business name is important, you can protect it through a trademark – See how to protect your business name through a trademark.